GovReady/compliancekbs/README.md

 	sudo PORT=80 python3 server.py

+The process must be killed and restarted if any resource (document) files are added/changed --- i.e. the files are loaded into memory at program start and the process isn't monitoring for changes in the files.

 The server logs queries to an sqlite database.
 To get the log, run:

 	sqlite3 -csv access_log.db "select * from query_log" > access_log.csv